DeveloppeurPascal/KDK-Training-2009/README.md

 ## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/KDK-Training-2009).

-This project uses dependencies in the form of sub-modules.
-They will be absent from the ZIP file.
-You'll have to download them by hand.

-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.

 ## Documentation and support

-I use comments in [XMLDOC](https://docwiki.embarcadero.com/RADStudio/en/XML_Documentation_Comments) format in Delphi to document my projects.
-They are recognized by Help Insight, which offers real-time input help in the code editor.

-I regularly use the [DocInsight](https://devjetsoftware.com/products/documentation-insight/) tool to enter them and check their formatting.

-Documentation is exported in HTML by [DocInsight](https://devjetsoftware.com/products/documentation-insight/) or [PasDoc](https://pasdoc.github.io) to the /docs folder of the repository.
-You can also [access it online](https://developpeurpascal.github.io/XXXXXXXXXX) through the hosting offered by GitHub Pages.

-Further information (tutorials, articles, videos, FAQ, talks and links) can be found on [the project website](https://BBB.developpeur-pascal.fr) or [the project devlog](https://developpeur-pascal.fr/BBB.html).

-If you need explanations or help in understanding or using parts of this project in yours, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
+If you need explanations or help in understanding or using parts of this project in yours, please [contact me](https://trucs-de-developpeur-web.fr/nous-contacter.php).
 I can either direct you to an online resource, or offer you assistance in the form of a paid or free service, depending on the case.
 You can also contact me at a conference or during an online presentation.

 ## Compatibility

-As an [Embarcadero MVP](https://www.embarcadero.com/resources/partners/mvp-directory), I benefit from the latest versions of [Delphi](https://www.embarcadero.com/products/delphi) and [C++ Builder](https://www.embarcadero.com/products/cbuilder) in [RAD Studio](https://www.embarcadero.com/products/rad-studio) as soon as they are released.
-I therefore work with these versions.

-Normally, my libraries and components should also run on at least the current version of [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter).

-There's no guarantee of compatibility with earlier versions, even though I try to keep my code clean and avoid using too many of the new ways of writing in it (type inference, inline var and multiline strings).

-If you detect any anomalies on earlier versions, please don't hesitate to [report them](https://github.com/DeveloppeurPascal/XXXXXXXXXX/issues) so that I can test and try to correct or provide a workaround.
+The source code dates from 2009.
+They should work on recent versions of PHP with minor modifications.

 ## License to use this code repository and its contents

+For both PDFs and source code, I require fair use (as defined by [US law](https://en.wikipedia.org/wiki/Fair_use)) of the content I share here (and generally on all my code repositories and website).

+### PDF ebooks

+You can freely distribute these files around you on the condition that you do not alter or sell them.
+They are distributed under [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+### ma-soluce.fr source codes

 This source code is distributed under the [AGPL 3.0 or later](https://choosealicense.com/licenses/agpl-3.0/) license.